department-of-veterans-affairs/notification-api/README.md

  `pyenv install 3.8.13`

- 3. If you expect no conflicts, set `3.8.13` as you default
+ 3. If you expect no conflicts, set `3.8.13` as your default

  `pyenv global 3.8.13`